ONSdigital/sdg_data_updates/CONTRIBUTING.md

 ## Setting up a new indicator automation ##
-There are several ways to move files between you local repository (on your laptop) and the online repository.
+There are several ways to move files between your local repository (on your laptop) and the online repository.
 All the instructions below are given for both Git GUI and Git bash, but you need only use one.

-Every new indicator automation requires it's own branch. **Do not work on code in a branch that already exists.**
+Every new indicator automation requires it's own branch. **Do not work on code in a branch that already exists for another indicator.**

 1) Fetch the most recent version of the repo from Github
 - In Git GUI: